ddelnano/go-play-racquetball/README.md

 The config.json file is validated through JSON schema and the exact constraints can be seen [here](reservation.json).

-Once you have both of those files the docker image can easily be run via a cronjob like so.
+Once you have both of those files the docker image can easily be run mounting volumes that contain the config.json and .env file like so.

 ```bash
 docker run -v /path/to/.env:/src/.env -v /path/to/config.json:/src/config.json ddelnano/go-play-racq:v0.3.1